 Contest a Will in New York

-A Will contest is a type of estate litigation where a persons will “contest a will” or question the validity of a will.
+A Will contest is a type of estate litigation where an individual will “contest a will” or question the validity of a will.

 When Can You “Contest a Will” in New York?

 Wills can be contested on several grounds.
 An objectant/challenger to a Will may successfully “Contest a Will” if they can show: